razz7/Python_exam/README.md

    'RUN pip install vaderSentiment´
    ´RUN pip install -U textblob´

-5. Status (What has been done (and if anything: what was not done))

-6. List of Challenges you have set up for your self (The things in your project you want to highlight)
+5. Status: We have done what we planned to do.
+Ideally, we would have liked to investigate and tweak the LDA topic analysis parameters further but due to the size of the topic, time became a constraint.

+6. List of challenges:
+Fetch the relevant data
+Persist the fetched data
+Clean the data in order to make it usable for analysis Analyse the data with relevant methods
+Present the results visually and in text